 Use of Multiple DataKeyNames (DataKeys) in ASP.Net GridView, How to find datakey value of gridview

-In my example i don’t want to display userid but i want to use it in code behind for deleting and updating record.
+In my example, I don't want to display the UserID, but I want to use it in the code-behind for deleting and updating records.

-IsPostBack is a property of the Asp.Net page that checks whether the page is loaded first time or it is loaded due to button on page.
+IsPostBack is a property of the ASP.NET page that checks whether the page is being loaded for the first time or if it is being loaded due to a button click on the page.
+Now, I have written code for operations on the event of the GridView.

 using System;